alilajevardi/Embedded-Block-Residual-Network/README.md

 # Introduction
 EBRN is a recursive restoration model for single-image super-resolution This repository is a try to implement the EBRN model through Tensorflow 2.x and Keras API.
-As mentioned in the paper, the model was originally implemented on Pythorch, however their original code is not publicly available.
+As mentioned in the paper, the model was originally implemented on Pytorch, however their original code is not publicly available.

 The EBRN was reported in the original paper here (https://ieeexplore.ieee.org/abstract/document/9010860).
 Some review articles mentioned its power in single-image super-resolution.